slaveOftime/Fun.Blazor/Docs/30 How to Contribute/README.md

 If you want to contribute to documents (very welcomed, because my English is is not very good, so my documentation may not be very readable), there are some conventions:

-- All the docs is under **Fun.Blazor.Docs.Wasm/Docs**.
+- All the docs is under **Docs**.
 They are just markdown, you can change it accordingly.
 - In the markdown file, the first line should be something like: **# your topic**
 - There is a number before every topic folder, it is used to sort the final menu accordingly
 - Under every folder, there is a **README.md** file.
 Which is the main entry to the topic.